jbenasuli/consumer_behavior/README.md

 - At least one branch for each team member ✅

-- Each team member has at least four commits for the duration of the first segment ✅
+- Each team member has at least four commits for the duration of the second segment ✅

-List of all branches:
+List of all active branches:

 - main
 - markdowns
-- resources-branch
+- resources
-- dashboard-branch
+- dashboard
 - database
 - ml-model

-Note: indvidual branches will soon be deleted in favor of role/deliverable aligned branches.
-(Currently up to date) ✅
+Note: branches were merged, deleted and recreated before submission.

 ## Machine Learning Model (30 points)